-

 Greece is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 Greece has acceded to the New York Convention by virtue of Legislative Decree (LD) 4220/1961 (entry into force on October 14, 1962).
 Under Article 28 of the Greek Constitution, the provisions of the New York Convention prevail over all conflicting provisions of Greek law.

 Greece has made both the reciprocity as well as the commercial reservation under Article I (3) of the New York Convention.
-Regarding both reservations however, it is noted that under article 45 L. 5016/2023, the provisions of said Legislative Decree transposing into Greek law the New York Convention, are generally applicable to all foreign arbitral awards.
+Regarding both reservations however, it is noted that under Article 45 L. 5016/2023, the provisions of the national Legislative Decree transposing the New York Convention into Greek law, are generally applicable to all foreign arbitral awards.
 Hence, they are applicable also to awards made in a country that has not ratified the New York Convention or to an arbitral award rendered in a non-commercial dispute.

 -